istio/istio.io/content/docs/setup/kubernetes/upgrade/notice/index.md

 ## Security

 {{< tip >}}
-Istio 1.0's `RbacConfig` was deprecated in 1.1.
-It has been replaced with a new custom resource `ClusterRbacConfig`
+Istio 1.0's `RbacConfig` was deprecated in Istio 1.1.
+It has been replaced with a new custom resource `ClusterRbacConfig` in Istio 1.2.0.
 {{< /tip >}}

 - In Istio 1.2 the `RbacConfig` custom resource is replaced by the `ClusterRbacConfig`